-Adams Shrinks the Court to Snub Jefferson
+Adams Shrunk the Court to Snub Jefferson

 The Federalist's grip on power didn’t last, however, prompting the very first political controversy over Supreme Court nominations.
 In 1800, incumbent John Adams, a Federalist, lost the presidential election to Thomas Jefferson and the Democratic-Republicans.

 In those days, the post-election “lame duck” session of Congress lasted until the following March, says Marcus, and Adams and his Federalists in Congress wanted to do everything in their power to deny Jefferson a Supreme Court pick.

 While there’s a lot of controversy today around replacing a Supreme Court justice in an election year, Adams had no such qualms.
 In 1800, a month before the presidential election, Chief Justice Oliver Ellsworth resigned from the Court because of illness.
 Adams nominated and Congress confirmed Ellsworth’s successor, John Marshall, on February 4, 1801 during the lame duck session of Congress.

 Adams and the Federalists then went a step further.
 They passed the Judiciary Act of 1801 which decreased the number of Supreme Court justices from six to five, further lowering the odds that Jefferson would get to nominate a new justice during his term in office.

 In response, Jefferson and his new Congress quickly repealed the Judiciary Act of 1801, bringing the number of justices officially back to six.
 And since no justice had died in the interim, the number of seated justices never actually dropped to five.

 During Civil War, the Justice Count Changed Every Few Years